brian-mokaya/brian-mokaya/README.md

 ## 🌟 About Me

 I'm a passionate and purpose-driven software developer currently pursuing a degree in **Computer Science**.
-I'm deeply committed to using technology as a force for good, solving real-world problems, building meaningful digital solutions, and uplifting communities, especially in underrepresented regions like **Africa**.
+I'm deeply committed to using technology as a force for good—solving real-world problems, building meaningful digital solutions, and uplifting communities, especially in underrepresented regions like **Africa**.

 - 📫 How to reach me: **brianmokaya507@gmail.com**

 ---